hn303/CamLandEc-RM03/supervision3-exercises.md

 ### Making heatmap based on their location (5 mins)

-- How to import data from spreadsheets and CSV with coordinates?
-- How to display coordinates from spreadsheets and CSV in QGIS?
-In the raw data of geotagged tweets, there is obvious cluster around London.
-The reason is that there are more twitter users in London because of large population base.
-It is inappropriate to directly summarise flood-related tweets within local athorities to identify possible affected areas.
-We need we use normalization to minimize differences in geotagged tweets based on the population of each local authority.
-- import local authority boundary with population value.
-- import geotagged tweets
-- join by location while summarising
+In the first exercise of this supervision, we learned how to collect tweets data via API and save the query as CSV file.
+In the CSV file, geographic coordinates are stored as `latitude` and `longtitude` (based on `WGS84`), which can be plot in QGIS as points.
+And we want to summarise geotagged tweets for each local authority and find the effected areas.
+So except for tweets data, we will boundary for local authorities.

+1. Download `Census_Merged_Local_Authority_Districts_December_2011_in_Great_Britain` data from: [link](https://github.com/hn303/CamLandEc-RM03/blob/master/data/Census_Merged_Local_Authority_Districts_December_2011_in_Great_Britain.zip) and `flood_tweets.csv` data from [link](https://raw.githubusercontent.com/hn303/CamLandEc-RM03/master/data/flood_tweets.csv) (right-click and save as) into your working directory.
+Both files should be saved into your working directory.

 **Importing tweets file and local authorities boundaries**

-1. Download `Census_Merged_Local_Authority_Districts_December_2011_in_Great_Britain` data from: [link](https://github.com/hn303/CamLandEc-RM03/blob/master/data/Census_Merged_Local_Authority_Districts_December_2011_in_Great_Britain.zip) and `flood_tweets.csv` data from [link](https://raw.githubusercontent.com/hn303/CamLandEc-RM03/master/data/flood_tweets.csv) into your working directory.
-Both files should be saved into your working directory.
-2. Import shapefile into your project: Locate this file at your working directory in the Browser Panel and hold the left mouse and drag the Census_Merged_Local_Authority_Districts_December_2011_in_Great_Britain.shp into the map window.
+1. Import shapefile into your project: Locate local authorities boundary file at your working directory in the Browser Panel and hold the left mouse and drag the `Census_Merged_Local_Authority_Districts_December_2011_in_Great_Britain.shp `into the map window.
 Alternatively, you can add vector file through data source manager.
 Click Open data source manager button on Data source manager toolbar and switch to Vector tab.
 Choose file as the source type and choose your shapefile in the source path.

-3. Navigate to menu bar click `Layer` > `Add Layer` > `Add Delimited Text Layer`.
-Browse the `flood_tweets.csv` just downloaded and change the layer name to `flood_tweets`.
+2. Navigate to menu bar click `Layer` > `Add Layer` > `Add Delimited Text Layer`.
+Browse the `flood_tweets.csv` just downloaded.
 In the section of File Format, choose CSV.
 In the Geometry Definition section, choose `Point coordinates` and select `Longitude` and `Latitude` fields as X Y fields respectively.
 Normally the Geometry definition section will be auto-populated if it finds a suitable X and Y coordinate fields.
 Then choose the right CRS (EPSG:4326 - WGS84) for this file.
 Finally, click add and you will find a point layer.<br>
 ![csv](statics/Sup3_csv.png)

-**Calculate density of geo-tagged tweets (normalised by population in local authorities)**
+**Calculate density of geo-tagged tweets in local authorities(normalised by population )**

+After importing the `flood_tweets` layer, you can see there is obvious cluster around London in the layer.
+The reason is that there are more twitter users in London because of its large population.
+It is inappropriate to directly summarise flood-related tweets within local athorities to identify possible affected areas.
+We need we use normalization to minimize differences of amount of geotagged tweets because of population in each local authority.

 1. Navigate to `Processing` > `Toolbox` and search `Join attributes by location(summary)`.
 In the prompted window, choose `Census_Merged_Local_Authority_Districts_December_2011_in_Great_BritainCambridge` as input layer and `flood_tweets` as join layer.
 In the geometric predicate section, choose `intersects`. <br>
 ![](statics/Sup3_join.png)